 Tip: Keep your pumpkins in a cool, dry spot to ensure they last throughout the season.

-This is the perfect autumnal dish, and one that looks just as good as it tastes.
+This is the perfect autumnal dish, and one that tastes just as good as it looks.
 The roasted pumpkin is so soft and flavoursome, while the toasted almonds provide the perfect amount of crunch.
 This looks incredible served in the centre of the table at a supper party.
 View Recipe

 Halloween is a popular time to get creative with pumpkins, which also means there can be a lot of leftovers.
 This soup is a great way to make a delicious, quick dinner out of any extra pumpkins.View Recipe